18F/joining-18f/pages/benefits.md

 Health care plans that are offered [for DC](http://www.opm.gov/healthcare-insurance/healthcare/plan-information/plan-codes/2014/states/dc.asp)

-There are also optional, additional Dental and Vision Plans.
-There is a comparison tool at: https://www.benefeds.com (just throw in your zip code).
+There are also optional, additional dental and vision plans.
+There is a comparison tool at: [BENEFEDS](https://www.benefeds.com) (just throw in your zip code).

 There is also [Life Insurance](http://www.opm.gov/healthcare-insurance/life-insurance/) that you can opt in to as well.